 If you’re not a stellar architect of gingerbread houses, consider baking or buying cookies to decorate a Christmas tree.

 4. Wee Trees Are Beautiful

-No worries if you decide NOT to bring that 10′ glorious Spruce home.
+No worries if you decide NOT to bring a glorious 10-foot Spruce home.
 A wee tree in a charming urn on a tabletop or tucked within a rustic wood box can be magical.

 5. It’s Okay to Decorate Just One Corner

 Why do we think every single hall needs to be decked?
 Maybe it will ease your worry this year to choose just one area–like the fireplace if you have one–and make that moment sing.